 It all boils down to who you think the first chapter of 1 John is written to.
 If you believe the first chapter was written to saved people, you will be misusing 1 John 1:9 and will struggle with the finality of the cross.
 You should be asking yourself, “If God has forgiven me, then why am I asking for God to forgive me over and over?”
 Again, does it make sense to ask for what you already have?
 How is this different than the Old Testament sacrifices, which had to be done yearly, again and again?

-If you believe the first chapter was written to lost people, who claimed they had no sin, then you will cease from using 1 John 1:9 as a "Christian bar of soap" and be able to come to the conclusion that Jesus Christ took away all your sins.
-Past, present and future.
+If you believe the first chapter was written to lost people, who claimed they had no sin, then you will finally stop using 1 John 1:9 as a “Christian bar of soap” and be able to come to the conclusion that Jesus Christ took away all your sins.
+Past, present, and future.
 You will be thanking God for taking away your sins, instead of asking God to forgive you after each sin.
 You will experience great joy the day you give up shooting apologies up to God and start trusting Jesus that He has taken away ALL your sins.

 That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked at and our hands have touched—this we proclaim concerning the Word of life.
 The life appeared; we have seen it and testify to it, and we proclaim to you the eternal life, which was with the Father and has appeared to us.
 1 John 1:1-2

 Which 3 senses did John use in his encounter with Jesus?

 What was John proclaiming that is found in Jesus?

 Verse 1 and 2 were written to counter the claim that Jesus did not come in the flesh.

 We proclaim to you what we have seen and heard, so that you also may have fellowship with us.
 And our fellowship is with the Father and with his Son, Jesus Christ.
 We write this to make our joy complete.
 1 John 1:3-4

 Why did John proclaim what they had seen and heard?